Cape Gooseberry Physalis peruviana

 shiny harvested not specified.

-over 5 years ago.
+almost 6 years ago.

 -